JanPoonthong/queue_path_finding_bfs/README.md

 # Queue Path Finding BFS
-This project is for Data Structure and Algorithm course in Assumption University
+This project is for Data Structure and Algorithm course in Assumption University.

 Team:
   1. Jan